littleidiot40/stac-federated-search/README.md

 The figure below depicts how a federating catalog (e.g. IDN) and federated catalog (e.g. FedEO) can share items search endpoints in a STAC context to  allow for a two-step search as currently supported by the CEOS Best Practices for OpenSearch.
-In this example, a collection (ENVISAT MERIS Full Resolution) advertises its item search endpoint in the collections advertised by the federating catalog (IDN).
+In this example, a collection (PROBA CHRIS) advertises its item search endpoint in the collections advertised by the federating catalog (IDN).

 ![Example of Federated and Federating catalogs](./figures/federation.png)